English-For-Devs/interview/files/resources.md

 - [canal Youtube]()
 - [curso udemy]()

+---
 ### Blog "*In english with love*"

-This is a little extract from this article [*How can I introduce myself in english?*](https://www.inenglishwithlove.com/blog/introduce-yourself-in-english).
+This is a little extract from the article ["*10 tough interview questions and how to answer them in english*"](https://www.inenglishwithlove.com/blog/how-to-answer-interview-questions-in-english?rq=interview).

 ---
 [Index |](/readme.md) [Previous](/files/pin.md)